aammd/Habitat_Filtering/MS/OrgSize.md

 to get to more places faster.
-There is substantial evidence that microscopic organisms such as bacteria, viruses, protists and plankton may be able to disperse further than larger organisms; amongst these microscopic organisms, the smallest disperse the furthest.
-The classic "everything is everywhere and the environment selects" hypothesis of Baas Becking [-@BaasBecking1934] suggests that smaller organisms are not limited by dispersal barriers or distance but instead are found globally, emerging from resistant stages in favorable environments [@Huszar2015].
+There is substantial evidence that microscopic organisms such as bacteria, viruses, protists and plankton may be able to disperse further than larger organisms; amongst these microscopic organisms, the smallest disperse the furthest [@DeBie2012a].
+This is the reasoning behing the classic "everything is everywhere and the environment selects" hypothesis of Baas Becking [-@BaasBecking1934], which suggests that smaller organisms are not limited by dispersal barriers or distance but instead are found globally, emerging from resistant stages in favorable environments [@Huszar2015].
 Many bacteria and zooplankton have passive dispersal, traveling